flatironinstitute/CaImAn-MATLAB/README.md

 # Developers

-This package is mainly developed and maintained by [Eftychios A. Pnevmatikakis](https://github.com/epnev) (Flatiron Institute, Simons Foundation) with help from a lot of [contributors](https://github.com/flatironinstitute/CaImAn-MATLAB/graphs/contributors).
+This package was mainly developed and maintained by [Eftychios A. Pnevmatikakis](https://github.com/epnev) (Flatiron Institute, Simons Foundation) with help from a lot of [contributors](https://github.com/flatironinstitute/CaImAn-MATLAB/graphs/contributors).

 # Acknowledgements